 One of the published researches in 2000 by Kate spencer of Cambridge University demonstrates how the Big Dipper and little dipper were used to align the pyramids in a north-south direction.
 The stars were a leading force in how the pyramids were aligned.
 The margin and measurements are so accurate which only have a 0.05-degree error.
 Interestingly, with this information in hand, it’s highly possible to date the pyramids using astronomical records

 The Great Pyramid of Giza is impressive for much reason including the seven wonders of the ancient world, but one of the most interesting characteristics of this celebrated monument is that it can also tell time.
 The structure really acts as an enormous sundial, its shadow demonstrating the hour by falling on marks made in the stone.
 It couldn’t be just any old sundial, it’s level of sophistication meant that it not only told time but was able to signal equinoxes and solstices, therefore helped the Egyptians define the solar year.

 7. The stones were heavier than elephants

 How they were able to lift and fit these heavier stones up to the height of the pyramids remains a mystery.
-The single stone that were used to build the pyramids were up to 10 tones – heavier than an elephant.
+The single stone that was used to build the pyramids were up to 10 tones – heavier than an elephant.
 The pyramid’s height to about 203 steps and each of the stones has been placed with incredible precision and still stands strong today.